 facebook.
-Fulfilled Communications Group Petwork the Registry Today!
+Fulfilled Communications Group

 Calling All Full-Preterists: If you, like so many out there, are looking for others of similar eschatology, this is for you.
 To decide if you would like to take part in a program of networking full-preterists in the US and Canada together in specific locales, please take a moment to read about the database Tony Denton is compiling!
-Just visit this web site: ASiteForTheLord.com/id20.html For those without internet access write me at: Tony Denton PO Box 6022 Goodyear, AZ 85338-0618
+Just visit this web site: ASiteForTheLord.com/id20.html For those without internet access write me at:

+Tony Denton PO Box 6022 Goodyear, AZ 85338-0618

 You can have Preterist DVD's aired on your local Public AccessTV stations!
 Simply become a member and submit the content to the station.
-If you need some advice, or content to broadcast, Dave Warren can walk you through the process: Phone: (808) 250-2870 (Dave lives in Hawaii, so please keep the time difference in mind) Email: dr.lahainadave@gmail.com Follow host Brian L. Martin as he attempts to correct his preterist coworker, only to end up being convinced of the scriptural support for preterism.
+If you need some advice, or content to broadcast, Dave Warren can walk you through the process: Phone: (808) 250-2870

+(Dave lives in Hawaii, so please keep the time difference in mind) Email: dr.lahainadave@gmail.com Follow host Brian L. Martin as he attempts to correct his preterist coworker, only to end up being convinced of the scriptural support for preterism.
 This ninety minute video walks the viewer through the biblical concepts of audience relevance, apocalyptic language, cloud-comings, and more.
 Professionally duplicated and packaged, this video is an excellent introduction to preterism.
 Priced for easy distribution, order several copies!
-Prices include S&H to the US and Canada.
-All prices are in US dollars.
+Prices include S&H to the US and Canada, All prices are in US dollars.

-Single copy: 5 copies: 10 copies: 25 copies: 45 copies: \$5 \$20 \$35 \$60 \$100 (Canada \$6) (Canada \$22) (Canada \$40) (Canada \$72) (Canada \$125) 45 copies: \$100 (Canada \$125)
+(Canada \$6) Single copy: \$5 \$20 5 copies: (Canada \$22) 10 copies: (Canada \$40) \$35 25 copies: \$60 (Canada \$72) 45 copies: \$100 (Canada \$125)